 You can install a backdraft damper in line with your ductwork or at the point where your hood meets the ductwork.

 A backdraft damper prevents outside air from entering the range hood duct.
 This is the most effective method of preventing back-drafting in the first place.
-As soon as the hood is turned on, the damper opens, allowing fresh air to enter your home from the outside.
+The damper opens as soon as the hood is turned on, allowing fresh air to enter your home from the outside.
 When you turn off your hood, the vent closes, preventing outside air from entering the duct.

 Installing an inline backdraft damper a few feet away from the outside of your home will yield the best results.